 ABOUT HP GRAPHICS SOLUTIONS PORTFOLIO

 HP Graphics Solutions Portfolio offers a suite of tools to brands and print service providers.
 At the core resides Brand Centre and Site Flow.
-Site Flow is a manufacturing execution system for Print Service Providers which enables large-scale print production automation and control from job capture to ship.
+Site Flow is an end-to-end workflow and production automation for Print Service Providers which enables large-scale print production automation and control from job capture to ship.
 Brand Centre provides publishers, content owners, and PSPs alike a web portal enabling easy order ingest and tracking for customers.

-On top of these services are several further tools including Asset Locker and AutoFlow.
-Asset Locker being a digital asset management and proofing solution while AutoFlow provides a simple UI to automate complex or tedious file preparations and reduce the labor, cost, and time associated with them.
+On top of these services there is one more service called AutoFlow.
+Autoflow provides a simple UI to automate complex or tedious file preparations and reduce the labor, cost, and time associated with them.